bearfighting/schema-transformation-toolkit/README.md

 - parsers convert source input into IR
 - generators convert IR into target output
-- the IR is the only required handoff between the two
+- the IR layers are the only required handoff between the two

 That separation is intended to make parsers and generators independently replaceable and easier to extend over time.